 5. Compliance safeguards Although your company will continue to assume liability for data security when moving to cloud backup, a provider using multiple data centers that are geographically diverse can offer a backup solution with more reliability and redundancy than tape backup.

 6. Tape backup has many shortcomings, so eliminate them.
 If you weren’t already aware of this, but tape backups are often expensive.
 Not to mention vulnerable to obsolescence.
 Tape can be lost, or worse they can be stolen when storing or transporting off-site.
 What can be worse is recovering data from a tape system.
 It can be a slow process, especially if a tape needs to be retrieved from an off-site vault.
 Want to learn more?

 Cloud-Based Backup Solutions

 More and more companies are moving their server infrastructure to the cloud.
 Meaning that the once was stored internally on servers owned and maintained by a company is now.
-Moving into server farms where the purchase and management of the servers are taken care of by a 3rd party vendor that specializes in hosting cloud-based solutions.
+Moving into server farms where the purchase and management of the servers is taken care of by a 3rd party vendor that specializes in hosting cloud based solutions like Moodle Hosting.
 This could be apps, servers, data or a combination of services.